 As Bitcoin was the first ever crypto and was designed to be used in a monetary system, it was labelled a cryptocurrency.
 The term cryptocurrency stuck and became a catch all term for describing cryptographic, blockchain and distributed ledger technology protocols.
 However, as the ecosystem continued to grow cryptocurrencies became a less and less accurate way to describe this new asset class.
-Therefore, the term cryptoassets is now commonly used.
-This can be broken down further into a variety of different classes.
+Therefore, the term ‘cryptoassets’ is now commonly used.
+This can be broken down further into a variety of different classes, let’s have a look at how we should be defining cryptoassets.

 These are tokens that are related to a specific protocol and are used to operate with them.
 For example, Peer-to-Peer storage protocols require using their native crypto to interact with the protocol.
 These can give holders access to services or voting rights.